Africa

 Day 6

-After an early morning game drive in Queen Elizabeth Park, today we drive 5-hours to our lodge situated near the entrance to Bwindi Impenetrable Forest - home to over 50% of the world's population of critically endangered mountain gorillas, and also a sanctuary for colobus monkeys and chimpanzees.
+Today we travel 5-hours to our lodge situated near the entrance to Bwindi Impenetrable Forest - home to over 50% of the world's population of critically endangered mountain gorillas, and also a sanctuary for colobus monkeys and chimpanzees.

 Check into your lodge and enjoy the beautiful scenery of your remote forest surroundings.